Ground-penetrating radar: Similar technologies

+Enhanced ground imaging and bomb detection

 Ground-penetrating radar uses a variety of technologies to generate the radar signal: these are impulse, stepped frequency, frequency-modulated continuous-wave (FMCW), and noise.
 Systems on the market in 2009 also use Digital signal processing (DSP) to process the data during survey work rather than off-line.

 A special kind of GPR uses unmodulated continuous-wave signals.
 This holographic subsurface radar differs from other GPR types in that it records plan-view subsurface holograms.
 Depth penetration of this kind of radar is rather small (20–30 cm), but lateral resolution is enough to discriminate different types of landmines in the soil, or cavities, defects, bugging devices, or other hidden objects in walls, floors, and structural elements.

-GPR is used on vehicles for close-in high-speed road survey and landmine detection as well as in stand-off mode.
+GPR is used on vehicles for high-speed road survey and landmine detection.
+EU Detect Force Technology, an advanced soil research company, design uses X6 Plus Grounding Radar (XGR) as an hybrid GPR application for military mine detection and also police bomb detection.
+The "Mineseeker Project" seeks to design a system to determine whether landmines are present in areas using ultra wideband synthetic aperture radar units mounted on blimps.

+Utility lines

 In Pipe-Penetrating Radar (IPPR) and In Sewer GPR (ISGPR) are applications of GPR technologies applied in non-metallic-pipes where the signals are directed through pipe and conduit walls to detect pipe wall thickness and voids behind the pipe walls.